openhwgroup/cvw/docs/docker/README.md

 Steps:

 1. Install either Docker Engine or Podman for container support
-2. (If you want to build image your own) Run `get_buildroot_testvector.py` to get the buildroot and testvector configuration from relative path.
-    - `python get_buildroot_testvector.py` is the command to run.
-3. Run start-up script `docs/docker/start.sh` to start a stateless container to run the toolchains and EDA tool
+2. Run start-up script `docs/docker/start.sh` to start a stateless container to run the toolchains and EDA tool

 ### Docker Engine or Podman